Precise Predictions for $\mu^{\pm}e^-\rightarrow\mu^{\pm}e^-$ at the MUonE Experiment: Conclusion

 \section{Conclusion}

 In this paper, we studied the effect of QED resummation on \emupm process at the proposed MUonE experiment.
 We found that the effect of this resummation are sizeable particularly in the signal region.
-From this, we conclude that at the MUonE experiment, one cannot neglect the effects of resummation and it will be mandatory to include if we reach the 10 ppm precision needed to extract an accurate measurement of $\Delta\alpha_{\textbf{Had}}$.
+From this, we conclude that at the MUonE experiment, one cannot neglect the effects of resummation and it will be mandatory to include if we reach the 10 ppm precision needed ~to extract an accurate measurement of $\Delta\alpha_{\textbf{Had}}$.
 In particular we have resolved the instabilities seen at $\theta_e < 5~\mrad$ , which had plagued the fixed-order predictions.
 We have shown how one can match the YFS resummation to the complete \NLO and \NNLO , where the only approximation we have taken is in regards to the two-loop corrections.
 We find that in order-by-order comparisons the uncertainty in our calculation improves, from $\approx 50\%$ for the \yfslo down to $\approx 5\%$ for \yfsnnlo in the inclusive scenario.
 When apply the additional cut on the acoplanarity these uncertainties enter the per-mil level, approaching the 10~ppm level needed by MUonE experiment.
-While this acoplanarity cut may be to harsh for the experimental environment, as it may remove too many non-elastic scattering events, it implies that selectively removing hard radiation events may be one avenue to reaching the precision needed.While this acoplanarity cut may be too harsh for the experimental environment, as it may remove too many non-elastic scattering events, it implies that selectively removing hard radiation events may be one avenue to reaching the precision needed.
-We estimate that our theoretical uncertainties are at a level of $0.2\%$, which is still insufficient for the MUonE experiment.
+While this acoplanarity cut may be to harsh for the experimental environment, as it may remove too many non-elastic scattering events, it implies that selectively removing hard radiation events may be one avenue to reaching the precision needed.
+We estimate that our theoretical uncertainties are at a level of $0.2\%$, which is still insufficient for the MUonE experiment, even prior to accounting for method-dependent contributions.
 It is possible that the inclusion of the $\text{N}^3\LO$ corrections will allow us to reach the precision needs of the MUonE experiment.
-We believe that it will be feasible to include a subset of these corrections, namely the tree-level and one-loop corrections which will arise at $\text{N}^3\LO$, which we know how to include in the YFS formalism..
+We believe that it will be feasible to include a subset of these corrections, namely the tree-level and one-loop corrections which will arise at $\text{N}^3\LO$, which we know how to include in the YFS formalism.
 However, the two-loop and three-loop contributions pose a significant challenge, and alternative approaches may need to be explored.
 Another avenue to consider is the potential for combining our YFS-based resummation with a collinear approach.
 While combining YFS with a full parton-shower presents many difficulties, we might be able to include some higher-order effects arising from the collinear splitting of photons into lepton pairs, as described in~\cite{Flower:2022iew}.